Alberta Teachers' Association: History

-The Alberta Teachers' Alliance was established during the First World War.
+The Alberta Teachers' Alliance was established during the First World War, due to efforts made by John Walker Barnett, Mary Crawford and others.
 Faced with constant opposition from government and employees, teachers had no basic contractual rights, no guarantee of a minimum wage and no mechanism for appealing dismissals.
 In addition, they were generally treated poorly in the communities they served.
-What teachers learned during those difficult years was that being united and having a dedicated leadership could help them shape the future.
-The organizing zeal of John Walker Barnett, the first full-time general secretary-treasurer of the Alberta Teachers' Alliance, became the stuff of legend.
-Barnett's dedication to the profession was later recognized when the Association's Edmonton headquarters were named after him.
+A two-week-long strike by Edmonton teachers in 1921 secured the ATA the right to have access to the sittings of the school boards and some status as the teachers' bargaining unit.
+Teachers learned during those difficult years that being united and having a dedicated leadership could help them shape the future.
+The organizing zeal of John Barnett, the first full-time general secretary-treasurer of the Alberta Teachers' Alliance, was the stuff of legend.
+Barnett's dedication to the profession was recognized when the Association's Edmonton headquarters were named after him.

-The Teaching Profession Act was passed in 1935, giving The Alberta Teachers' Association its legal foundation.
-However, what united teachers and became the moral basis for the new organization was the determination to have teaching recognized as a profession.
+The Alberta government passed the Teaching Profession Act in 1936, giving a legal foundation to the Alberta Teachers' Association, the new name for the teachers' union.
+The determination to have teaching recognized as a profession united teachers and became the moral basis for the new organization.
 Over the next 10 years, the government approved legislation giving teachers a process for appealing dismissals, a pension plan and the right to bargain collectively.
-In addition, the government established the university as the home for teacher preparation.
+In addition, the government established the university as the home for teacher preparation, replacing the former "normal" schools.

+In 2002, about 21,000 Alberta teachers went on strike for three weeks.
+At the time it was said to be the largest strike action in Alberta history.

+In October 2025, the first province-wide teachers' strike in Alberta's history began October 6 and ended on 29 October when about 51,000 teachers, members of the ATA, stayed home.
+The strike affected about 750,000 students in 2500 public, Catholic and francophone schools.
+The strike was said to be largest in Alberta's history.
+The trade union did not offer strike pay to its members while they were on strike.